sensebox/books-v2/en/README.md

 # The senseBox Tech-Book {#head}
 <div class="description">
-Here you will find all information you need to start with your own senseBox:edu.
+Here you will find all information you need to start with your own senseBox.
 </div>
 <div class="line">
     <br>